MizaGBF/GBFAL/readme.md

 ### Additional Notes
 - For testing, just run `python-m http.server` in a terminal, in the parent folder of the project, with [GBFML](https://github.com/MizaGBF/GBFML) on the side.
-- [GBFAP](https://github.com/MizaGBF/GBFAP) is the sister project, dealing with character animations.
-It reuses some Javascript, HTML, CSS and Python code.
+- [GBFAP](https://github.com/MizaGBF/GBFAP) is the sister project, dealing with GBF animations.
 - For developers, I documented some things in this [file](https://github.com/MizaGBF/GBFAL/blob/main/docs.md).